sqlpad/sqlpad/README.md

   npm start --prefix server
   ```

-  In the other install frontend dependencies and start the devleopment server
+  In the other install frontend dependencies and start the development server

   ```sh
   npm start --prefix client